EfeNexus/EfePiVault/README.md

-@mrefebizz Official Pi Wallet for @EfeNexus the secure, all-in one solution for Pi Network transactions.
+Mrefebizz Official Pi Wallet for Efe Nexus Pi the secure, all-in one solution for Pi Network transactions.
 Join us to mine, thrive, and build a stronger future.